 31 December

-2020 2019
+2021 (\$) 2020 (\$)

-Key management compensation (\$) (\$)
+Key management compensation

+Short-term benefits 2,142,000 2,142,000

-Short-term benefits Dividends paid 2,142,000 233,618 1,903,600 1,037,511
+Dividends paid 534,584 233,618

 19. Fair Values:

 Fair value is the amount for which an asset could be exchanged, or a liability settled between knowledgeable, willing parties in an arm's length transaction.
 The existence of published price quotation in an active market is the best evidence of fair value.
 Where market prices are not available, fair values are estimated using various valuation techniques, including using recent arm's length market transactions between knowledgeable, willing parties, if available, current fair value of another financial instrument that is substantially the same and discounted cash flow analysis.